sucho-archiving/sucho-archiving.github.io/browsertrix.md

 Once you're in the same location as your *crawl-config.yaml*, paste this command into the command line and press enter to start the crawling:

 `docker run -v $PWD/crawl-config.yaml:/app/crawl-config.yaml -v $PWD/crawls:/crawls/ webrecorder/browsertrix-crawler crawl --config /app/crawl-config.yaml --generateWACZ`

+*Note*: You may have to use 'sudo' at the start of this command.
+If you are on Windows, you should change "$PWD" to the absolute path.
+To find the absolute path for your yaml file, locate the crawl-config.yaml file and copy the directory address in the folder window.

 ## Waiting
 Depending on the size of the site, it could take anywhere from a couple minutes to 10+ hours.
 If you run out of space on your computer, contact @Seb on the SUCHO Slack and he'll use one of the big servers on it.